Questions & Answers

 Who are you?

 My name is Lauren and I’m a Licensed Clinical Professional Counselor.
 I have worked in a variety of settings to include partial-hospitalization, intensive outpatient, outpatient, and online telehealth platforms.
-My clinical specialties include depression, anxiety, eating disorders, relationship challenges, and life transitions.
+My clinical specialties include anxiety, trauma, eating disorders, and general malaise/ennui with life.

 How about your credentials?

-I received my MA in Clinical Mental Health Counseling from George Washington University in DC.
-I received my BA from the University of Virginia.
-I am a member of the American Counseling Association.
-I am a military veteran.
+I received my MA in Clinical Mental Health Counseling from GWU (George Washington University).
+I went to UVA for undergrad (Wahoowa!).
+I am a member of the American Counseling Association and the EMDR International Association.
+I’m also a veteran of the US Army.

 How does this all work?